-Trinity?
+Neo: Trinity.
+The Trinity?
 That cracked the IRS d.base?
 Jesus.
-Trinity:

-I just thought, um... you were a guy.
-Trinity:
+Neo: I just thought, um... you were a guy.

-The Cops are hot on the trail of a hacker who is bringing down banks, shutting off traffic lights, and just generally causing mayhem
+The intelligence agencies are hot on the trail of a hacker who is breaking into servers and bringing down banks, shutting off traffic lights, accessing secret government files, and just generally causing mayhem.

-They are given a list of possible suspects, all of whom happen to be men.
-After either narrowing down the list to one or two suspects, or dismissing all the suspects completely, the hero or his sidekick stumbles onto a startling revelation.
-The Hacker is a woman.
+They are given a list of possible suspects, all of whom happen to be geeky men who are Ph.D. students in computer science and tech gurus wearing hoodies and living in a monitor-filled Hacker Cave in an Abandoned Warehouse.
+After either narrowing down the list to one or two suspects or dismissing all the suspects completely, the hero or his sidekick stumbles into a startling revelation: the hacker is a woman.

-In the minds of all officers of the law and FBI agents (even female ones), hackers are exclusively male, and having a second X chromosome excludes you from any suspicion for anything having to do with computers or technology in general.
-When the truth is revealed, the notion that nobody previously thought a woman was capable of such things is either tossed aside, or even ignored altogether.
+In the minds of all officers of the law and FBI agents (even female ones), hackers are exclusively male, and having too much estrogen allays any suspicion you might have anything to do with computers or technology in general.
+When the truth is revealed, the notion that anybody previously thought a woman wasn't capable of such things is either tossed aside or even ignored altogether.

-This trope only counts when everyone thinks it's a boy and it's later revealed the hacker is a female.
+This trope only counts when everyone thinks it's male and it's later revealed the hacker is female.
 It is not a list of generalized female hackers.

-- Nene Romanova fills this role in Bubblegum Crisis.
-Much like the Princess Lover example, it becomes a plot point when Nene uses her hardsuit to hack into the AD Police mainframe (unbeknownst to her fellow officers) to regain control of the building from a terrorist and his team of rogue boomers.
-While, at the same time, guiding the police chief's neice to safety via the intercom.
+- Bubblegum Crisis: Nene Romanova fills this role.
+It becomes a plot point when Nene uses her hardsuit to hack into the AD Police mainframe (unbeknownst to her fellow officers) to regain control of the building from a terrorist and his team of rogue boomers.
+While, at the same time, guiding the police chief's niece to safety via the intercom.

 - In Cube 2: Hypercube, the superhacker Alex Trusk turns out to be Sasha.
 Her name is the Russian diminutive of Alexander/Alexandra.

-- When Neo first meets Trinity in The Matrix, he's surprised and a little embarassed to learn that Trinity is female (see the page quote).
+- The Matrix: When Neo first meets Trinity, he's surprised and a little embarrassed to learn that Trinity is female.

-- Lisbeth Salander from The Millennium Trilogy uses this to help her hide from the police.note
+- Lisbeth Salander from the Millennium Series uses this to help her hide from the police.note

 - Claudia, when she is hacking into the Warehouse in the first few episodes of Warehouse 13, is spoken of with male pronouns until they learn her identity.